- Sire-Dam -

 Known at home as Mr Angry, he made a lot of punters happy that day as he went off 9/2 favourite.

-He also started favourite for his latest start, in the Coolmore Nunthorpe Stakes, and, on his first start over five furlongs, ran another cracker – finding only Mecca’s Angel too strong.
+He also started favourite for his next start in the Coolmore Nunthorpe Stakes, and, on his first start over five furlongs, ran another cracker – finding only Mecca’s Angel too strong.

 He was favourite to go one better in the 32Red Sprint Cup at Haydock 15 days later but was a late withdrawal after heavy rain turned the ground soft.

 That was forgotten when he easily went one better in the latest running of the Qatar Prix De La Foret.

-He failed to make an impact over a mile at the Breeders’ Cup but Henry Candy, his trainer, has said he will stick to sprinting in 2017.
+He failed to make an impact over a mile at the Breeders’ Cup but Henry Candy, his trainer, has said he would stick to sprinting in 2017.

-On his first start of 2017 he failed to make an impact in the Al Quoz Sprint at Meydan.
+On his first start of the year he failed to make an impact in the Al Quoz Sprint at Meydan.
 The softish ground was not ideal for him and he injured muscles.